brimdata/super/book/src/super-sql/functions/generics/has.md

 and otherwise returns true.
 `has(e)` is a shortcut for [`!missing(e)`](../errors/missing.md).

-This function is most often used to test the existence of certain fields in an expected record, e.g., `has(a,b)` is true when `this` is a record and has the fields `a` and `b`, provided their values are not `error("missing")`.
+This function is often used to determine the existence of fields in a record, e.g., `has(a,b)` is true when `this` is a record and has the fields `a` and `b`, provided their values are not `error("missing")`.

 It's also useful in shaping messy data when applying conditional logic based on the presence of certain fields:
 ```
-switch (
+switch
   case has(a) ( ... )
   case has(b) ( ... )
   default ( ... )
-)
 ```

 ### Examples